 Crisis management strategies for brand image after verification

-According to DPS.MEDIA's observation, brands that have achieved the blue checkmark often experience “high trust syndrome” – they tend to overlook small factors that can lead to image crises.
+According to observations from DPS.MEDIA, brands that have achieved the blue tick often encounter “high trust syndrome” - they easily overlook small factors that can lead to an image crisis.
 Research from Journal of Interactive Marketing (2023) shows that the rate of users turning away from blue checkmark accounts after a scandal is 181% higher than regular accounts.

-A typical example: Phone brand A in Vietnam, after being verified on TikTok, was accused by a TikToker of “copying advertising content”.
-Because they had no post-verification media response process, they lost more than 14,000 followers within 72 hours.
+A typical example: Phone brand A in Vietnam after being verified on TikTok was accused by a TikToker of “copying advertising content”.
+Because there was no media response process after verification, they lost more than 14,000 followers within 72 hours.
 DPS.MEDIA intervened by:

-- Establishing a 3-step crisis response process (Verification – Explanation – Adjustment)
+- Establish a 3-step crisis response process (Verify – Explain – Adjust)

-- Redesigning the content campaign as a series, emphasizing “behind TikTok” to convey transparency
+- Redesign the series content campaign, emphasizing “behind TikTok” to convey transparency

 Comparison table of brand protection strategies after the blue checkmark